Tennessee Regional Seminar 2018: Opening Statement

 An email with course schedule will be sent to registered participants prior to the course.

-Pending CLE approval by the State Bar.
+Approved for 18.25 hours CLE by the Tennessee State Bar.

 Several articles are required reading as a part of your course but you are not required to read them prior to the course.
 Printed copies will not be provided to you, but may be downloaded at any time from the TLC website (https://www.triallawyerscollege.org/register-for-a-course/course-materials/).